Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Observations and analysis

 The GRB host sample was observed with FLAMES/GIRAFFE at the VLT between Nov.
 2013 and March 2014 with a total observing time of 22\,h.
-Observations were done in ARGUS mode, which is an IFU with two different spatial samplings available of which we used the 0.3'' sampling providing a 6.6'' $\times$ 4.2'' field-of-view (FOV, see Fig. \ref{Fig:sample}).
-We used three different grisms, LR6, 7 and 8 with spectral resolutions of R\,$=$\,13,500, 8200 and 10,000 respectively, to cover at least the range from H$\alpha$ to [SII] at the different redshifts of the hosts.
+Observations were done in ARGUS mode with the 0.3'' sampling size, which provides a 6.6'' $\times$ 4.2'' field-of-view (FOV, see Fig. \ref{Fig:sample}).
+We used the low resolution grating at three different incidence angles called LR6, 7 and 8, resulting in spectral resolutions of R\,$=$\,13,500, 8200 and 10,000 respectively.
+The aim was to cover at least the range from H$\alpha$ to [SII] at the different redshifts of the galaxies.
 The exact wavelength coverage for each spectrum is shown in Fig. \ref{fig:integratedspecs}.

-Since most observations were divided into several observing blocks observed at different dates, the seeing varies between the different datasets.
-The nominal seeing for the individual galaxies are 0.7'' (GRB 020903, GRB 030329), 0.8'' (GRB 031203 and GRB 100316D), 1.0'' (GRB 050826) and 1.2'' (GRB 060218).
-Data reduction of ARGUS data was done using the standard ESO pipeline (version 2.11) without the sky subtraction option.
-In order to verify the fiber-to-fiber wavelength calibration, we controlled the wavelength of two skylines in the ARGUS data cube.
-No flux calibration was done for the data cubes.
+The nominal seeing varies as observations were performed at different dates.
+The values are 0.7'' for GRB 020903 and GRB 030329, 0.8'' for GRB 031203 and GRB 100316D, 1.0'' for GRB 050826 and 1.2'' for GRB 060218.
+The ARGUS data reduction was done using the standard ESO pipeline (version 2.11) without the sky subtraction option.
+To verify the fiber-to-fiber wavelength calibration, we controlled the wavelength of two skylines in the data cube.
+No absolute flux calibration was performed.